 But that's not quite the end of this story, in the months following our 2014 performance of WYSIWYG, April escapes from the pages of the musical and the web to assume her place in the real world.
 Today, April Alsup calls Denver Colorado her home.
 In 2017, she premiered her music theater work; The Age of Sisyphus, and is currently in the development phase of Eigg, the Burgess and the Laird.
 She is proud to be a part of Denver's thriving theatrical community.
 Visit her website at: www.alsup.org

 On July 12th, 2018 we debuted our new 90 minute production of WYSIWYG at the Vintage Theater in Denver.
-It was a sneak preview and photo op before heading off to New York City to participate in the 10th Annual Planet Connections Theatre Festivity, where we won the festival's most prestigious award!
+It was a sneak preview and photo op before heading off to New York City to participate in the 10th Annual Planet Connections Theatre Festivity, where we won one of the festival's most prestigious awards!
 By mid-August we were back in Denver for a weekend of shows at the Avenue Theater.
 It was a whirlwind for sure, but along the way we accumulated 12 award nominations for music theatre excellence, including: five Off-Broadway awards and seven regional Broadway World awards.